deedeeharris/auto_whatsapper/readme.md

     pip install -r requirements.txt
     ```

-3. Make sure Google Chrome is installed on your system.
+3. Install Microsoft Office Excel on your system.

+4. Install Playwright using the following command:

+    ```bash
+    playwright install
+    ```

+   This will download the necessary browser binaries.

 ## Usage

-### 1. Setup

-- Start a WhatsApp Web session by scanning the QR code on the [WhatsApp Web](https://web.whatsapp.com/) page.
+1. Start a WhatsApp Web session by scanning the QR code on the [WhatsApp Web](https://web.whatsapp.com/) page.

-- Open Google Chrome with remote debugging enabled:
+2. Open Google Chrome with remote debugging enabled:

     ```bash
     "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
     ```

-### 2. Running the Script

-- To send messages to phone numbers:
+3. Run the Streamlit app:

     ```bash
-    python send_msgs.py numbers
+    streamlit run Home.py
     ```

-- To send messages to contacts/groups:

-    ```bash
-    python send_msgs.py contacts
-    ```
+4. Access the app in your browser by visiting [http://localhost:8501](http://localhost:8501).

+5. Use the Streamlit app interface to send messages to phone numbers or contacts/groups.
+The app will automatically open the relevant Excel files.

-### 3. Customizing Messages
+### Customizing Messages

 - Customize your messages by editing the `data/message.txt` file.

-### 4. Input Data
+### Input Data

 - Phone numbers are read from the `data/numbers.xlsx` file.
 - Contacts/groups names are read from the `data/contacts.xlsx` file.